Doubly Robust Alignment for Large Language Models: Experiments

-\paragraph{Evaluation and result.} Given the absence of ground-truth preference or reward models, we follow prior work \citep{rafailov2023direct, wu2024pairwise, ye2025robust} and use \texttt{GPT-4o-mini} to assess the quality of generated responses (details in Appendix~\ref{sec: DRPO}).
-Win rates at default temperature 1.0 are presented in Figure~\ref{fig:horizontal-two}, with results at other temperatures presented in Appendix~\ref{sec: add-emp}.
-In \textit{summarization}, both DRPO-BT and DRPO-GPM largely outperform DPO and PPO.
-For this task, we use an external reference policy model for $\widehat{\pi}_\mathrm{ref}$, which is likely misspecified due to being trained on a different dataset.
-This likely contributes to DPO's poor performance.
-However, despite relying on the same reference policy, the superior performance of our algorithms highlights their robustness to reference policy misspecification.
-In \textit{human dialogue}, DRPO-GPM demonstrates the best performance, whereas DRPO-BT outperforms PPO and achieves comparable performance to DPO.
-The relatively weaker performance of PPO suggests potential misspecification in the reward model for this task.
-Despite using the same reward model, DRPO-BT effectively mitigates this challenge and achieves a win rate of 57\% against PPO, demonstrating its robustness.
-Finally, it is worth highlighting that the hyperparameters for our method are not extensively tuned, unlike the baselines -- particularly PPO, for which the best-performing version is reported -- further demonstrating the robustness of our proposal.
+In \textit{summarization}, both DRPO-BT and DRPO-GPM substantially outperform PPO, DPO (see the left panel of Figure~\ref{fig:horizontal-two}), and DPO’s variants (Table~\ref{tab:drpo-baselines-tldr}).
+As mentioned earlier, the reference policy in this dataset is misspecified, likely contributing to the weaker performance of DPO and its variants.
+Despite trained on the same misspecified reference policy, the superior performance of DRPO highlights its robustness to such misspecification.
+In \textit{human dialogue}, DRPO-GPM demonstrates the best in-distribution performance, whereas DRPO-BT outperforms PPO and achieves comparable performance to DPO (see the right panel of Figure~\ref{fig:horizontal-two}).
+The poor performance of PPO partly supports the potential misspecification of BT in this task.
+Despite using the same preference model, DRPO-BT achieves a win rate of 57\% against PPO, demonstrating its robustness.
+As for out-of-distribution evaluation, DRPO performs comparably to robust DPO variants (cDPO, rDPO and Dr. DPO) while attaining higher win rates than other variants (Table \ref{tab:drpo-lc-hh}).
+As discussed earlier, the HH dataset likely contains pairwise noise, which these robust variants are explicitly designed to handle, whereas DRPO employs a preference model that does not account for such noise.
+If DRPO were to adopt the same noise-aware preference model used in these methods, its performance would likely improve further.